jupyterhub/the-littlest-jupyterhub/docs/install/azure.rst

 We will start by creating the Virtual Machine in which we can run TLJH (The Littlest JupyterHub).

 #.
 Go to `Azure portal <https://portal.azure.com/>`_  and login with your Azure account.
 #.
-Expand the left-hand panel, find the Virtual Machines tab and click on it.
+Expand the left-hand panel by clicking on the ">>" button on the top left corner of your dashboard.
+Find the Virtual Machines tab and click on it.

 .. image:: ../images/providers/azure/azure-vms.png
     :alt: Virtual machines on Azure portal